Zachu/LibreWolf/README.md

     'template' => 'villager',
     'name'     => 'Seer',
-    'special'  => 'Once a night you can see if a player is a werewolf.', ];
+    'special'  => 'Once a night you can see if a player is a werewolf.', 'info'     => 'Gamemaster shows you yes-sign if your inquiry hits a werewolf.', ];
 ```

 # Building a printable pdf

+You can just print the webpage to a PDF file.

-With Chrome or Chromium 59 installed (for headless support):
+Or with Chrome or Chromium 59 installed (for headless support):
 ```
 chromium-browser --headless --disable-gpu http://{URL_TO_LibreWolf}/
 ```

-After checking out a certain tag:
+After checking out a certain tag, you can name the output file accordingly:
 ```
 $ BUILDLANG="fi" && BUILDVER=$(git describe --exact-match --tags $(git log -n1 --pretty='%h')) && chromium-browser --headless --disable-gpu --print-to-pdf="dist/LibreWolf-${BUILDVER}-${BUILDLANG}.pdf" http://localhost/LibreWolf/?lang=${BUILDLANG}
 ```